Work-Study & Other Jobs

 If you have a Work-Study job, don't forget to update your address and direct deposit information regularly to make sure you get paid on time!

 The summer months are an ideal time to work and save for the coming year's expenses.
 Working and saving during the summer can reduce the need to work during the academic year.
-If you live away from home during the summer, living expenses will reduce your savings.
+If you live away from home during the summer, living expenses will reduce your savings and increase your college costs.

 (return to top of page)